 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

-Besides adding detail, relative clauses can be useful stylistically.
-When used properly, they allow you to combine connected ideas in the same sentence rather than breaking them down into multiple ones.
+Relative pronouns link different phrases within a sentence to give more information about the people or things involved.
+They allow you to combine connected ideas in the same sentence rather than breaking them down into multiple ones.

 Consider the difference between the following sentences:

 That man yelled at us to get off his lawn.
 He did not even own the property.

 The man who yelled at us to get off his lawn did not even own the property.

 Both sentences communicate the same thing, but the second does a better job of connecting the two events.
 Similarly:

 Ruth is the store manager.
 She rang up my groceries.

 Ruth is the store manager who rang up my groceries.

 As you can see, relative clauses can be useful in streamlining your writing and improving your flow.
 Be careful not to use too many of them at once, though; sentences that are too long may confuse your reader.
 Be sure to ask yourself whether the clause actually clarifies a sentence or makes it too long and complicated.